microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/meetingattendancereport-get.md

 ### Example 1: Get the attendance report with attendance records for an online meeting by ID

-The following example shows how to get the attendance report for an online meeting with delegated permission.
+The following example shows how to get the attendance report with attendance records inline for an online meeting with delegated permission.

 #### Request